uddiGitHub/Xtract-Recommendation_System/README.md

 ## 🧩 Key Features

-- 🔍 **Semantic Recommendations:** Finds papers based on meaning, not just keywords.
+- 🔍 **Semantic Recommendations:** Finds research papers based on meaning, not just keywords.
+- 🧠 **Powered by Transformer Models:** Tested with both **SciBERT** and **SBERT** models for high-quality contextual embeddings.
-- 💻 **Interactive Frontend:** Simple and intuitive web interface for exploring papers.
+- 💻 **Interactive Frontend:** Modern, responsive UI for searching and exploring papers.
+- ☁️ **Deployed on Vercel:** Seamless cloud hosting for easy access and scalability.
-- 📓 **Notebook Support:** Jupyter notebooks for experimentation, data processing, and embedding generation.
+- 📓 **Notebook Support:** Jupyter notebooks for data preprocessing, embedding generation, and experiments.
-- 🧱 **Modular Design:** Separate components for backend, frontend, and research workflow.
+- 🧱 **Modular Design:** Separate modules for backend, frontend, and notebook experimentation.

 ---